alchemycodelab/learning-readiness-exercise/README.md

 **You can view a running version of the site [here](https://alchemycodelab.github.io/learning-readiness-exercise/)**

+(NOTE: You are welcome to download or copy the code and run it locally on your machine, but that is not required.
+Be aware that most modern browsers will not allow a file to request other files from your computer for security reasons.
+This means you may not see the rendered list of friends.
+You _can_ use a static web server, but that is beyond the scope of this exercise)

 ## About `index.html`

 The `index.html` file contains three different coding languages: